Forecasting and Manipulating the Forecasts of Others: Introduction

 \section{Introduction}

 Dynamic games with dispersed private information pervade economics: firms infer competitors' pricing from market outcomes, traders learn from the order flow their own trades generate, central banks know their announcements reshape private agents' signals.
-In each setting, actions feed back into the information environment, generating an infinite hierarchy of beliefs that Townsend~\cite{Townsend1983} identified and Sargent~\cite{Sargent1991} showed resists finite-dimensional analysis even in linear--Gaussian environments.
-Bergemann and Morris~\cite{BergemannMorrisSurvey2019} identify dynamic decentralized information design as a central open problem.
-Four decades after Townsend, this paper resolves the hierarchy: estimating primitive shocks rather than the state collapses the infinite regress onto deterministic impulse-response maps, reducing Nash equilibrium to a deterministic fixed point.
-No truncation or large-population limit is needed: a researcher who specifies payoffs, a state equation, and a signal structure gets back equilibrium impulse-response functions; the belief hierarchy is handled internally.
+In each setting, actions feed back into the information environment that agents optimize against, generating an infinite hierarchy of beliefs that Townsend~\cite{Townsend1983} identified and Sargent~\cite{Sargent1991} showed resists finite-dimensional analysis even in linear--Gaussian environments.

-The conceptual move parallels Harsanyi's~\cite{Harsanyi1967} resolution of the belief hierarchy in incomplete-information games: just as a common prior over a type space closes the static regress, the common probability space of primitive shocks closes the dynamic one, with all higher-order conditional expectations following by linear projection onto deterministic impulse-response maps.
-The difference is that Harsanyi's types are drawn once while noise unfolds continuously and actions reshape signals, so the closure requires a fixed point: the maps governing belief updating must be consistent with the strategy profile they induce (Section~\ref{sec:main_results}).

-The resolution produces a new object---the \emph{information wedge} $\mathcal{V}^i_t$---that prices the marginal value of shifting opponents' posteriors.
-If player~$i$ increases effort by a small amount, the state drifts, opponent~$k$'s signal changes, $k$ revises their posterior and adjusts their action, and the wedge is the present value of that entire chain.
-It vanishes precisely when signals do not depend on actions, delineating the boundary where strategic belief manipulation matters.
-The wedge organizes four findings, ordered by their economic content.

-\paragraph{Welfare decomposition.} In a two-player game with opposing targets, the simplest setting exhibiting the full bilateral externality, nearly all welfare gains from pooling information come from eliminating the channel by which agents manipulate each other's posteriors, not from improving state estimation (Section~\ref{sec:two_player_tracking_numerics}).
-The estimation benefit of pooling is identical whether agents cooperate or compete; the order-of-magnitude difference isolates the strategic externality.

-\paragraph{Information starvation.} Allowing asymmetric effort costs, optimal precision allocation under competition is sharply asymmetric and in the opposite direction from what strategic intuition suggests.
-One might expect a planner to balance precision to limit manipulation---concentrating information arms the efficient player, so strategic restraint should push toward equality.
-Instead, concentrating information on the efficient player \emph{collapses} the arms race, while shifting it toward the inefficient player maximizes bilateral waste (Section~\ref{sec:precision_allocation}).